 After leaving school David served in the Royal Army Pay Corps., initially as a cadet but in July 1949 he was given an Emergency Commission, becoming a 2nd Lt.; presumably this was during his National Service.
 He originally lived in Southport but by 1960 he was working for the Overseas Branch of the Midland Bank, 122 Old Broad Street, London.
 That year he made six business trips to New York sailing first class, mainly on Queen Elizabeth, but occasionally on Queen Mary and once on The Mauretania.
 His occupation was generally recorded as 'banker'.
-In 1971 he married Helen Mavis Binns (née Donnelly) [Southport 1971, 4th qt] who had been born in 1934 in Heywood, Lancashire, and they had a son who is married with children.
+He married in 1971.

 Peter Garmon-Jones (1930-1994) M.R.C.S., Eng., 1954, L.R.C.P.
 Lon., 1954, M.B., B.S.
 1954, U. Lon.

 It would appear that Peter spoke in debates at school.
 The Ellesmerian of January 1947 reported that he was the main speaker opposing the motion "That in the opinion of this house the various churches of the Kingdom should be merged"; the motion was defeated.
 After qualifying as a doctor at London University, Peter married Margaret Sylvia Porter in 1955 [Conway, 1955 3rd qt].
 She was born on 2 March 1930 and died in 2005, aged 74 [Chiltern, Feb 2005].